smlund/refs_bibtex/readme.txt

 lund@frib.msu.edu
 517-908-7291

-References contained in refs.bib have been used in various papers and documents that I have written many years.
-Please add to the file but keep the present format/naming pattern and make sure to check that entries work with no typos before checking in.
-Please contact me if any questions.
+References contained in the BibTeX database file refs.bib have been used in various LaTeX papers and documents that I have written over many years.
+Please make use of refs.bib as you see fit and add and improve refs.bib to make it more useful in the future.
+Please keep the present format/naming pattern and make sure to check that entries work with no typos before updating the git repository if you want to contribute.
+Please contact me with any questions.

 To initialize the repository,